aimms/documentation/webui/theming.rst

     .. image:: images/Theming-gradient.jpg
         :align: center

 Obviously, using a function like :token:`linear-gradient()`, it needs to make sense.
-That means that it can only be applied to background coloring options, but not to, say, foreground coloring options.
+That means that it can only be applied to background coloring options, but not to, say, text coloring options.

 For borders, for example, by adding a specific border value like this: